James Canham Read: Life

 Read took a revolver from the possession of his brother Harold Victor Read ("Harry"), who lived at 16 North Road, Poplar, supposedly to keep Harry out of trouble in 1892.
-Harry was an "asthete" and dressed in bright clothes, greatly influenced by Oscar Wilde.
+Harry was an "aesthete" and dressed in bright clothes, greatly influenced by Oscar Wilde.
 Harry had met Miss Kempton and knew of the illicit second marriage.
-He too was part of the deceit and Beatrice knew Harry as "Mr Edwards" a friend of Read.
+He too was part of the deceit, and Beatrice knew Harry as "Mr Edwards", a friend of her husband.
 They jointly claimed a fictitious sister in Canterbury married to an equally fictitious Walter Parker.
 The purpose of this was to create a Bunbury-type character who needed help from time to time and created an excuse for absence.
 The revolver materialised in the Jamaica Street house in April 1894.
-Read had a holster made to hold it.
+Read had a holster made for it.

-By this time from October 1893 onwards Read had a weekly pattern of spending Monday to Friday with his true wife Emma, and Saturday and Sunday with Beatrice.
+By this time, from October 1893 onwards, Read had a weekly pattern of spending Monday to Friday with his true wife Emma, and Saturday and Sunday with Beatrice.
 Neither queried this, but Florence's pregnancy could destroy this happy arrangement, as could Bertha's knowledge of any part of the tangled web.
 Florence told him of the pregnancy in April 1894.

 On the weekend of 23/24 June, Read had told Beatrice that he would be absent all weekend as he needed to visit Walter Palmer in Canterbury.
 Meanwhile, Florence had told her mother Emma Dennis (who she normally lived with) in Sheerness that she was pregnant.
-Her mother sent her to live with Bertha in Southend on 19 June, presumably to hide any birth from neighbours.
+Her mother sent her to live with Bertha in Southend on 19 June, presumably to hide the birth from neighbours.